Sednai/pgvector/README.md

 - PG tuplesort replaced with plain qsort
 - Index distance calculations in CUDA (currently always euclidean is used)
+- Sort on GPU
+- Where clause directly on index

 New settings:
 - ivfflat.gpu